rjw57/blog/content/web/perspective-correct-screen-images-with-webgl.md

 <iframe width="100%" height="650" src="http://jsfiddle.net/rjw57/kbQPW/embedded/result,js,html,css" allowfullscreen="allowfullscreen"
 frameborder="0"></iframe>

 And the result is not at all bad.
+(Although, on Firefox, it is very jittery.)
 If your browser is highly GPU-accelerated the edges of the screen image will even be anti-aliased.
-Using CSS is not an ideal solution since a) one of the design goals was to have a 'Save as PNG' button but trying to screenshot the browser via Javascript is nigh-on impossible, and b) there are still some jaggies in the actual screen image itself.
+Using CSS is not an ideal solution since a) one of the design goals was to have a 'Save as PNG' button but trying to screenshot the browser via Javascript is nigh-on impossible, and
+b) there are still some jaggies in the actual screen image itself.
 The jaggies are particularly noticeable on the blue lines in this zoomed in image:

 <center>![Using CSS gets us most of the way there](|filename|/images/screen-images-webgl/css-perspective.png)</center>